Disenrollment from the Plan

 In all instances when your membership ends, you will be given proper notice and an opportunity to challenge the decision related to your disenrollment.
 Your membership in the Plan may end if:

-- You move out of our service area for more than six months.
+- You attest to permanently moving outside of our service area or you move out of our service area for more than six months.

 - You withhold information about other insurance you have that provides prescription coverage or if you intentionally give us incorrect information when you are enrolling in our Plan and that information affects your eligibility for our Plan.